neticdk/k8s-oaas-sccd/charts/netic-namespace/README.md

 The chart is intended to bootstrap new namespace with necessary policies and deployments.

-## To try this out in a local cluster:
+## To try this out in a cluster:
-Starting up a kind cluster can be done based on the cluster definition `local/kind-cluster.yaml`.
+You can try it out on a local cluster or try it on a cluster you have already.

-## Working Locally
+The chart can be tested locally using Kubernetes in Docker (kind).

-The chart can be tested locally using Kubernetes in Docker (kind) and Docker compose (simulating Netic data collection).
-All the following commands assume current directory is the chart root.
+A kind cluster can be created based on the cluster definition `local/kind-cluster.yaml`.

-### installation requirements
+## Installation requirements
 First make sure that:
  - external rules and dashboards are downloaded.
  - kind is installed